-On average, Spanish is the most underrepresented language in the Allied Health Workforce when compared to California's population, with only five license types at or above the population average.
-Asian and Pacific Islander languages are represented well above the population average overall, however this is largely driven the by high rates among Licensed Acupuncturists, Registered Pharmacists and Advanced Practice Pharmacists, as these languages are at or below the population average in nine of the individual license types.
+On average, Spanish the most underrepresented language in the Allied Workforce when Health compared California's population, with only five license types at or above the population average.
+Asian and Pacific Islander languages are represented well above the population average overall, however this is largely driven the high rates among Licensed Acupuncturists, Registered Pharmacists and Advanced Practice Pharmacists, as these languages are at or below the population average in nine of the individual license types.
 Similarly, Other Indo-European languages are also represented above the population average in the Allied Health Workforce overall, largely driven by the high rates among Registered Pharmacists and Advanced Practice Pharmacists.
 Within the Allied Health Workforce, Other Indo-European languages are still underrepresented in more than half of the individual license types.
+Table C-8: Languages Spoken: Allied Health